 Flying To Brussels For A Day

 Flying is also a great option for a day trip to Belgium.
 Flights are an hour and a half long, remembering that you lose an hour there because of the time difference.
-Flights are similar in price to Eurostar, but remember to add the time it takes to get to the airport and check-in etc.
+Flights are similar in price to Eurostar, but remember to add the time it takes to get to the Brussels International airport, and check-in etc.

 Travelling To Brussels From Other Parts Of Europe

 Brussels, like much of Europe, is an easily accessible city.
 It is great to do day trips around Europe so that you can see and experience the history and culture of more than one city.

 The train from Brussels to Cologne is an average of two hours and twenty minutes long.
 Whether you’re doing a Brussels to Cologne day trip or visa versa, the Brussels to Cologne train is an easy and efficient way to travel.